maycoon-ui/guide/src/qick-start/basic-app.md

 }
 ```

-After that we only need to create the `MayApp` struct.
-We'll use the default config and an empty `Container` widget for now.
+After that we only need to create the `MayApp` struct with some widgets:

 ```rust
 fn main() {